daniel-thompson/mutemagic-rs/README.md

 --------

  * Indicates when the microphones are active and inactive
- * Preserves mute state through application relaunch (if supported by the pipewire session manager)
+ * Preserves mute state through application relaunch, if supported by your pipewire session manager)
  * Power efficient.
-MuteMagic does not use polling to track the button state and therefore manages zero wake ups per second whilst the device is plugged in.
-Note that basic integration using the user-level systemd service does not receive hotplug events so when the device is not connected there will a hotplug scan every five seconds.
+MuteMagic does not use polling to track the button or hotplug state so, unless you press the button, there are zero wakeups per second.

 How it works
 ------------